-The [Hospital] VBP HSR User Guide that comes with the mortality and complication HSRs includes additional information about the data in the HSRs and includes instructions to replicate the complication and morality measure results using the discharge-level data.
+The Fiscal Year 2025 HVBP HSR User Guide that accompanies the mortality and complication HSRs includes additional information about the data in the HSRs and includes instructions to replicate the complication and morality measures results using the discharge-level data.
+That concludes my section of the slide deck.
+I'll be handing it off to the next speaker now.